 - 1. Increased technical and scientific knowledge relevant to its designated priority research area.
 The RERC must contribute to this outcome by conducting high-quality, rigorous research projects.
-The RERC must use appropriate engineering knowledge and techniques to collect, analyze, and synthesize research data. - 2.
+The RERC must use appropriate engineering knowledge and techniques to collect, analyze, and/or synthesize research data. - 2.
 Increased innovation in technologies, products, environments, performance guidelines, or monitoring and assessment tools applicable to its designated priority research area.
 The RERC must contribute to this outcome through the development and testing of these innovations.
 The RERC must apply appropriate engineering knowledge and techniques to achieve development objectives. - 3.
 Improved research capacity in its designated priority research area.
-The RERC must contribute to this outcome by collaborating with relevant industry groups, professional associations, institutions of higher education, health care providers, or educators, as appropriate, to train research and development professionals in its designated priority research area. - 4.
+The RERC must contribute to this outcome by collaborating with the relevant industry, professional associations, and institutions of higher education, health care providers, or educators, as appropriate, to train research and development professionals in its designated priority research area. - 4.
 Improved awareness and understanding of cutting-edge developments in technologies within its designated priority research area.
-The RERC must contribute to this outcome by communicating with NIDILRR, people with disabilities and their representatives, disability organizations, service providers, developers, manufacturers, architects, designers, city and regional planners, professional journals, State Assistive Technology Act Programs, and other interested parties about trends and evolving product concepts related to its designated priority research area. - 5.
+The RERC must contribute to this outcome by communicating with NIDILRR, people with disabilities and their representatives, disability organizations, service providers, professional journals, manufacturers, State Assistive Technology Act Programs, and other interested parties about trends and evolving product concepts related to its designated priority research area. - 5.
 Increased impact of research and development in the designated priority research area.
 The RERC must contribute to this outcome by providing technical assistance to relevant public and private organizations, people with disabilities, employers, and schools on policies, guidelines, and standards related to its designated priority research area. - 6.
 Increased transfer of RERC-developed technologies to the marketplace.
 The RERC must contribute to this outcome by developing and implementing a plan for ensuring that all technologies developed by the RERC are made available to the public.
-The technology transfer plan must be developed in the first year of the project period in consultation with the NIDILRR-funded Initiative to Mobilize Partnerships for Successful Assistive Technology Transfer (IMPACT) Center. - 7.
+The technology transfer plan must be developed in the first year of the project period in consultation with the NIDILRR-funded Initiative to Mobilize Partnerships For Successful Assistive Technology Transfer (IMPACT) Center. - 7.
 Improved usability and accessibility of products and environments in the RERC's designated priority research area.
-The RERC must contribute to this outcome by emphasizing the principles and goals of universal design in its product research, development, and evaluation.
+The RERC must contribute to this outcome by emphasizing the principles and goals of universal design in its product research and development.
+For purposes of this section, the term "universal design" refers to the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.